sdmx-twg/sdmx-csv/data-message/docs/sdmx-csv-field-guide.md

   - For an attribute column, is the attribute's ID, name or both (see option below).
   - For any custom column, is any custom but unique term.
 - Column content (all rows after header):
-  - For the dataflow column, is the reference to the *dataflow* in the following form: AGENCY:DATAFLOW_ID(VERSION).
+  - For the dataflow column, is the reference to the *dataflow* in the following form: AGENCY:DATAFLOW_ID(VERSION), its name or both (see option below).
   - For a dimension column, is the ID, name or both (see option below) of the observation's code in the corresponding dimension.
   - For the measure column, is the value of the observation.
   - For a coded attribute column, is the ID, name or both (see option below) of the code in the corresponding attribute.
 For attributes defined at series, group or dataset level, the codes are replicated for all observations concerned.